This page describes how to manage individual or group access to Identity-Aware Proxy (IAP)-secured resources at the resource level.

 Backend Services: All backend services will be secured.

-On the right side Info panel, add the email addresses of groups or individuals to whom you want to grant a Cloud IAM role for the resource.
+On the right side Info panel, add the email addresses of groups or individuals to whom you want to grant an Identity and Access Management (IAM) role for the resource.

 Apply access policy roles to the member by selecting from the following roles in the Select a role dropdown: